Rahul664/Weight-Sensor-and-Event-Detection_DataVizualization/README.md

 `$ python Plot.py`<br />

 <br />
-After the script has run successfully you will find the corresponding folders of weight.csv files which contain the figures (weight vs timestamp) in the format `gondola_number,shelf_number.png`
+After the script has run successfully you will find the corresponding folders of weight.csv files which contain the figures (weight vs timestamp) in the format<br />
+`$ gondola_number,shelf_number.png`